 100 grams of a semi sweet chocolate bar or chocolate chips

 1 teaspoon of maple syrup or honey - I don't always add this, it depends on if I get a good consistency so judge before adding.
 Add if you need it to be more sticky.

 In a small bowl melt the chocolate in the microwave for about 1 minute.
 If it is not meted enough add another 30 seconds or until it is 3/4 melted.
 Let it stand for a few minutes and mix with a wooden spoon.

 In a medium bowl add eggs and sugar and whisk well.
 Add the vanilla extract, shredded coconut, cornflour, baking powder, and mix until all is combined.
 Add the melted chocolate.
+Add honey or maple syrup if needed to bind.
 Mix and put in the fridge for 15 minutes to firm up a little.

 Heat oven to 350 and line a baking tray with parchment paper.

 With a medium cookie scoop drop mixture on to baking pan about 2 inches apart.
 Bake for 10 - 15 minutes, not letting the cookies over bake and get hard.

 After 1 minute transfer the cookies to a metal rack to cool.

 Sprinkle with powdered sugar or drizzle with some melted white chocolate.

 Enjoy - Happy Passover